tributech-solutions/tributech-docs/docs/consume_data/grafana.md

 **2. Add a new panel by clicking the "Add panel" button -** Select "Add an empty panel" to create a new panel on the dashboard.
 ![Add Panel](assets/grafana_add_panel.png)

-**2. Select a data source for the panel -** Depending on what data set should be used, select
+**3. Select a data source for the panel -** Depending on what data set should be used, select
  - "DataApi.MasterDB" if you are the provider of the data set
  - "DataApi.SlaveDB" if you are the consumer of the data set

 ![Select Data Source](assets/grafana_data_source_selection.png)

-**3. Query the data source -** Switch to the raw SQL editor by clicking the "Edit SQL" button.
+**4. Query the data source -** Switch to the raw SQL editor by clicking the "Edit SQL" button.
 ![Edit SQL](assets/grafana_edit_sql.png)

+Copy the following SQL code and replace the placeholder of "ValueMetadataId" with the UUID of your stream:

 ```
 SELECT